-Cumulative transcripts of all academic work done at the College, along with transcripts from previous postsecondary institutions, are kept permanently.
+Cumulative transcripts of all academic work done at the College are kept permanently.
 All permanent student records are maintained in the registrar's office.
 Transcripts are also saved electronically and stored in a secured off-site location.

 Release of Student Academic Records to Other Persons and Institutions